 Update: The Receiver settled all claims against the Disalvo defendants.
 Under the settlement agreement, the Disalvos were required to disclose, under oath, all of their assets to the Receiver.
 Thereafter, most of the assets, including approximately \$2.3 million in cash, one condominium in Florida, six homes in California and other miscellaneous property were turned over to the Receiver.
-The Receiver values these assets, depending on real estate values, somewhere between \$5 and \$7 million.

 On May 9, 2009, CJ Braisel of Fireside Realty was retained by the Receiver to manage, market, and sell the six Disalvo properties in California.
-To date, the following properties have been sold:
+On April 7, 2010, the Receiver also retained Koslovky Realty, Inc. to market and sell the Florida property on behalf of the Receiver.
+To date, all properties have been sold, and the net recoveries from the sale of same are set forth below:

-- (a) 207 32nd Avenue, Santa Cruz, California.
+- 1. 207 32nd Avenue, Santa Cruz, California.
 This property was listed for sale at \$525,000.
 The Court approved the sale of this property on July 27, 2009.
-On August 9, 2009, the property closed, and the net proceeds realized from the closing, after payment of broker's fees and other expenses, was \$486,007.63. - (b) 7576 Turnberry Way, Gilroy, California.
+On August 9, 2009, the property closed, and the net proceeds realized from the closing, after payment of broker's fees and other expenses, was \$486,007.63. - 2.
+7576 Turnberry Way, Gilroy, California.
 This property was listed for sale at \$550,000.
 The Court approved the sale of this property on August 31, 2009.
-On September 11, 2009, the property closed, and the net proceeds realized from this closing after payment of broker's fees and other expenses was \$511,264. - (c) 2475 Sunflower Circle, Gilroy CA. This property was listed for sale at \$870,000.
-The Court approved this sale of this property on October 2, 2009.
-On October 7, 2009, the property closed, and the net proceeds realized from this closing after payment of broker's fees and other expenses was \$808,159.68; and - (d) 260 Lake Avenue, #8, Santa Cruz, California.
-This property was listed for sale at \$760,000.
-The Court approved this sale of this property on November 9, 2009.
-On November 30,
+On September 11, 2009, the property closed, and the net proceeds realized from this closing after payment of broker's fees and other expenses was \$511,264. - 3.
+2475 Sunflower Circle, Gilroy, California.
+This property was listed for sale at \$870,000.
+The Court approved the sale of this property on October 2, 2009.
+On October 7, 2009, the property closed, and the net proceeds realized from this closing after payment of broker's fees and other expenses was \$808,159.68; and